Help for Parents of Children With Hearing Loss

 Communicate.
 Connect with support groups and online chat communities for parents of children with hearing loss.
 They know what you’re going through and can give you a lot of information, advice, and understanding.

 Stay in touch with your child.
 Some children with hearing loss feel isolated from other kids their age.
 But early treatment and hearing aids can reduce the chances they’ll feel alone.

 Take care of yourself and your other relationships.
-Getting help for children with hearing loss can take a lot of time.
-But don't forget to tend to your own well-being or other people in your life.
+Getting help for children can take a lot of time.
+But don't forget about your own well-being or other people in your life.
 Make time for your spouse or partner, stay in touch with friends, and do things you enjoy.